Frequently Asked Questions

 What shots does my adult dog need to attend a group class?

 Adult Dogs are defined as those who are 5 months and older.
-Your dog will need a Rabies vaccine and a DHPP (distemper-parvo) vaccine before participating in class.
+Your dog will need a Rabies vaccine, and a DHPP (distemper-parvo) vaccine.
+Due to an outbreak of canine flu, we are strongly recommending that all dogs receive the Canine Influenza (H3N2 & H3N8) series before participating in class.

 We require that you bring the vaccination records to the first class to that we can check them before you begin training with us.
 Please check with your veterinarian to be sure your doggie is current on all shots.